czechue/webpack-js-app/README.md

+## Re

+It is highly recommended to use https://parceljs.org/ instead of this starter, because Parcel does the same and much more, much better :)

 ## Webpack JS App - webpack 4 (4.29.6) JavaScript boilerplate

 Generator pozwala za pomocą jednej komendy npm wygenerować boilerplate aplikacji